open-quantum-safe/oqs-provider/README.md

 TLS operations.
 This designation can be changed by modifying the "enabled" flags in the main [algorithm configuration file](oqs-template/generate.yml) and re-running the generator script `python3 oqs-template/generate.py`.

+It is possible to select only algorithms of a specific bit strength by using the openssl property selection mechanism on the key "oqsprovider.security_bits", e.g., as such: `openssl list -kem-algorithms -propquery oqsprovider.security_bits=256`.
+The bit strength of hybrid algorithms is always defined by the bit strength of the PQ algorithm.

 In order to enable parallel use of classic and quantum-safe cryptography this provider also provides different hybrid algorithms, combining classic